Feyerabend/bb/workbook/ch03/tools/README.md

 methods allowed developers to meticulously trace and resolve issues.
-In this exploration, we'll revisit these simple but powerful debugging tools and see how they are still relevant when working with virtual machines, or really in any programming environment.
+In this exploration, we'll revisit these simple but powerful debugging tools and see how they are still relevant when working with virtual machines.

-... future

 ### Assembling & Disassembling